neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 To begin, perform the following tasks:

-- Create a new folder for your project.
+- Create a new folder for your project insinde `web-bootcamp`.
 - Initialize a local git repository.
 - Create a `.gitignore` file and add `.DS_Store` to the file.
 - Create a remote repository and connect it to the local repository.